soulstenance/soulstenance/README.md

 This is a list of currently active, official repos, created by me and freely available for your use.
 **[Spgu](https://github.com/soulstenance/spgu)** - Also know as Soul's Pretty Good Updater (for Debian based systems)
 **[Gammaup](https://github.com/soulstenance/gammaup)** - Just a simple tool to boost your screen's display brightness when the brightness slider isn't enough
+**[Kulr](https://github.com/soulstenance/kulr)** - A simple Python color library using ANSI escape sequences to spruce up your Python scripts with ease
 **[Hashbrownies](https://github.com/soulstenance/hashbrownies)** - A simple tool for generating and scanning checksum files (ON HOLD)

 #### 🔐 My GPG key